andy-hanson/noze/doc/language.md

   It has no subtyping or casts and only a few kinds of implicit conversions, making it safe.
 * There normally is no global state.
 A normal function can access only its arguments.
   The exception is `summon` functions, which can only be called by other `summon` functions.
-  Similarly, a normal function can not perform I/O, except through an argument of interface types.
+  Similarly, a normal function can not perform I/O, except by taking an I/O-performing function as a parameter.
-  A normal function with no interface parameters performs no I/O, and a normal function with no mutable parameters is a pure function.
+  A normal function with no function parameters performs no I/O, and a normal function with no function parameters or mutable parameters is a pure function.
 * It's designed for parallelism.
+The type system tracks which types are `sendable`.
-  Interfaces always return `fut` (futures) allowing them to run in parallel, and the type system tracks what data can safely be send to an interface.
+  It has `fun-ref` for remote function invocation, which returns a `fut` allowing it to run in parallel.

 ## syntax